Have you wondered “how much should I spend on my wedding photography?” yet? If so, you’re going to love this post.

 •$2000-3000 (BHLDN, Madewell, or Toyota pricing—usually has a higher demand for style.
 May shoot a few less weddings to focus on providing each client more support, and is just beginning to get into the “professional” category)

 •$4000+ (Vera Wang, Vince, or Tesla pricing— typically considered full-time professionals.
 These wedding photographers have a demand based on style, expertise, etc.)

 Again, these are very generalized starting price ranges.
 You can spend $10k with many of the photographers that begin at the $4k range!
 And finally, please remember that these categories of pricing are not fixed.
 I’m sure there are some times that you can truly get a “good deal” at a lower price range; however, in those instances you are going to forfeit the peace of mind and assume the risk associated.

 Mostly, a wedding photographer is worth whatever you’re willing to invest!
 If they have a solid reputation, you love their photos, their personality, and they make you feel comfortable— then book them!
 And book them whatever their price is (as long as it’s in budget, right?).

 For some, this is $500.
 For others is $5k, $10k, or even $20K+.
 As a rule, your higher priced photographers have more demand for various reasons, usually associated with skill, style, etc. You can find cheaper photographers that are “worth” above their current price range, but that’s gamble.

 As promised earlier, here is a simple formula you can follow to discover your perfect wedding budget!
 I suggest you do this together, though you don’t have to.

 But if you value your photography and memories, I really recommend that you invest a solid portion of your wedding budget to it.

-While I still have you here, feel free to check out these resources I’ve put together for you to help plan your destination wedding!
+While I still have you here, feel free to check out these resources!
+I’ve put them together for you to help plan your Georgia wedding: